michaelnisi/troubled/data/posts/2019/mutex.md

 Writing closures, don’t make assumptions about their target queue.
 Although redispatching seems costly, too many target assumptions set you up for a rickety house of cards, where unrelated changes have unexpected effects.

-If your code absolutely must run on a specific queue, make it part of the contract, cleary expressed and documented.
+If your code must run on a specific queue, make it part of the contract, cleary expressed and documented.
 General rules within an app or library, segmenting it into subsystems that operate in specific dispatch trees, can help here.
 For example, [UIKit](https://developer.apple.com/documentation/uikit) only runs on the main queue.
 That’s the rule.

 💡 Track down accessors with Xcode’s Find Call Hierarchy.

 That’s all awfully ambivalent, but concurrent access is always a situation, even with Dispatch.
-We need stricter [contracts](https://github.com/apple/swift/blob/master/docs/OwnershipManifesto.md), so the compiler can safe us from ourselves.
+The takeaway if any: **think about access patterns at design time**.
+Designing the surface of your API first and a clear understanding of its use scenarios helps.
+Anyway, we need stricter [contracts](https://github.com/apple/swift/blob/master/docs/OwnershipManifesto.md), so the compiler can safe us from ourselves.

 Thread safely 🧵